matthew-pisano/PortfolioSite/README.md

 # Portfolio Website of Matthew Pisano

-This project serves as a showcase of the accomplishments and projects that I have completed during my time as a student an a developer.
+This project serves as a showcase of the accomplishments and projects that I have completed during my time as a student, researcher, and developer.

 ## Features